frain-dev/convoy-website/content/blog/how-to-reach-top-product-of-the-day-on-product-hunt.md

 description: How to get your product launch to the frontpage of Product Hunt as Top 10 Product of the Day
 published_at: 2023-04-18T18:00:00.000+00:00
 ---
-TL;DR: A couple of weeks ago, we had a launch on Product Hunt, it was a fun experience and in this blog I will share what we found, what we did and all about how we managed to get to the Top 10 product list of the day competing with a lot of shiny hot AI tools in March.
+A couple of weeks ago, we had a launch on Product Hunt, it was a fun experience and in this blog I will share what we found, what we did and all about how we managed to get to the Top 10 product list of the day competing with a lot of shiny hot AI tools in March.

 ## Before Launch day ⏰